-electricity in fuel cells are being commercialized,351 as are battery powered aircraft;352 the latter are more experimental, given the lower energy density of batteries and the weight penalty that implies.
+Liquid hydrogen as well as hydrocarbon fuels, called sustainable aviation fuels from a variety of sources have been proposed for aircraft as a fuel for jet engines.351 Smaller aircraft that use it to generate electricity in fuel cells are being commercialized,352 as are battery-powered aircraft;353 the latter are more experimental, given the lower energy density of batteries and the weight penalty that implies.
 Liquid hydrogen has almost three times the energy density per unit mass compared to jet fuel but only about one-fourth the volume density.
-As a result, while weight of the fuel required is lower making for higher efficiency the volume is considerably higher, requiring aircraft redesign.353 Airbus has the most ambitious program for hydrogen as an aircraft fuel.354
+As a result, while weight of the fuel required is lower, making for higher efficiency, the volume is considerably higher, requiring aircraft redesign.354 Airbus has the most ambitious program for hydrogen as an aircraft fuel.355

 While use of hydrogen as a fuel in aircraft would eliminate the CO2 emissions associated with jet fuel, there will be more water vapor, which will have a warming impact, notably for aircraft that fly in or close to the lower stratosphere.
-Thus, hydrogen will not eliminate warming impact of large aircraft but reduce is significantly.355 This impact will be in addition to the warming impact of any hydrogen leaks.
+Thus, hydrogen will not eliminate warming impact of large aircraft but reduce it significantly.356 This impact will be in addition to the warming impact of any hydrogen leaks.